kostmo/circleci-failure-tracker/README.md

 # Known Problem reporting

-Requiring that failures in the master branch be annotated will facilitate tracking of the frequency of "brokenness" of master over time, and allow us to measure whether this metric is improving.
+Requiring that failures in the master branch be annotated will facilitate tracking of the frequency of "brokenness" of master over time, and allow measurement of whether this metric is improving.

 It is possible for only specific jobs of a commit to be marked as "known broken", e.g. the Travis CI Lint job.